Q-Fly: An Optical Interconnect for Modular Quantum Computers: The Q-Fly Topology and System Design

 \subsection{Network Topologies}

 The Q-Fly, like other ``-fly'' topologies, achieves scalability by attaching computational (and possibly measurement, storage and sensing) end nodes to switches in \emph{groups}~\cite{kim2008dragonfly-technology,besta2014slimfly,shpiner17:dragonfly-plus,lakhotia22:polarfly}.
 Each group can consist of a set of switches that are strongly interconnected.
 The groups are connected to each other via one or more links.
-The Dragonfly, for example, then provides three levels of connection, with different latencies and more importantly different aggregate bandwidths: intra-switch, with single-switch latency and concurrent all-to-all connections with bidirectional bisection bandwidth $p$ for $p$ nodes connected to the same switch; intra-group, which will be limited by the number of links from one in-group switch to another in-group switch; and inter-group, which will be limited by the number of links from one group to another group.

 We develop quantum variants of the Dragonfly, where each group consists of a switch that supports full intra-group communication, and some ports of the switches are used for inter-group communication.
-Due to the need to route photons to BSAs, the architecture has only two tiers of connections: intra-group and inter-group.
+Due to the need to route photons to BSAs, the architecture has only two tiers of connections: intra-group and inter-group (in contrast to the three-tier structure of Dragonfly).
 We introduce three Q-Fly architectures, as shown in Fig.~\ref{fig:q-flies}.
 Our notation is listed in Tab.~\ref{tab:notation} and the construction parameters are compared in Tab.~\ref{tab:topology-comparison}.
 In general, classical fly designs are drawn as undirected graphs and it is understood that each line represents a full duplex link, e.g. a pair of counter-propagating fibers.
 Here, we will always be explicit about photon propagation direction and lines in the figures are assumed to be single-direction channels.